reactjs/react.dev/content/docs/hooks-reference.md

 ## Additional Hooks {#additional-hooks}

-The following Hooks are either variants of the basic ones from the previous section, or only needed for specific edge cases.
-Don't stress about learning them up front.
+The following Hooks are either variant of the basic ones from the previous section or only needed for specific edge cases.
+Don't stress about learning them upfront.

 ### `useReducer` {#usereducer}